Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Juli 2025 17.35.04 UTC
+- WIB: Jumat, 18 Juli 2025 18.26.10 UTC
-- WITA: Jumat, 18 Juli 2025 18.35.04 UTC
+- WITA: Jumat, 18 Juli 2025 19.26.10 UTC
-- WIT: Jumat, 18 Juli 2025 19.35.04 UTC
+- WIT: Jumat, 18 Juli 2025 20.26.10 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational